Added by JxSxPx on 30 Jan 2010 09:40

 "Nirvana shine brightly on this live set because the volume is just low enough to let Kurt Cobain's tortured tenderness glow.
 The powerful, reverent covers of Lead Belly, Bowie and Meat Puppets songs sum up Nirvana as a haunted, theatrical and, ultimately, truly raw band."

-15 89.
-Damn the Torpedoes - Tom Petty & the Heartbreakers
+Damn the Torpedoes - Tom Petty and the Heartbreakers, Tom Petty

 "With his hair like Jagger's and a voice like Dylan's in tune, Tom Petty and his bar band de-frilled classic rock: in 1979, he filed for bankruptcy; then, Torpedoes took off, mostly because "Here Comes My Girl" seemed to keep the promises those Jagger et al. forgot they'd made."